Colorado Product Liability Laws

 Defendants in a product liability suit may argue that they are not responsible for damages because someone else modified the product after it left the defendant's control.
 Misuse by the consumer is another defense if the misuse was not reasonably foreseeable by the defendant.
 And among other defenses, the defendant may argue that the plaintiff knowingly assumed the risk of using the product in a defective condition.

 Manufacturers and certain sellers should be held accountable when their dangerously defective products cause harm.
 If you were injured by the latest gadget or a product you've had for years, you may be entitled to compensation for those damages, but there are deadlines and potential obstacles that you should know about.
-Get started with a free case review from a local attorney who has experience with Colorado's product liability laws.
+Get started by speaking with a local personal injury attorney who has experience with Colorado's product liability laws.

 Contact a qualified attorney.